 Over 1.5 million people currently live in nursing homes in the United States.
 Nursing homes are used to assist in the care of elderly and disabled people and provide them with a safe and healthy environment.
 There are many State and Federal laws that protect occupants of nursing homes from abuse and neglect.
 Unfortunately, accusations of abuse and neglect in nursing homes and assisted living homes are becoming more and more common.
-If you suspect that a loved one has suffered from abuse or neglect and need answers to questions about nursing home abuse, please contact a New York lawyer at Wingate, Russotti, Shapiro & Halperin, LLP at (212) 986-7353 and tell us about your concerns.
+If you suspect that a loved one has suffered from abuse or neglect and need answers to questions about nursing home abuse, please contact a New York lawyer at Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986-7353 and tell us about your concerns.

 Although nursing home abuse can take many forms, in general it refers to any action by the staff of a nursing home that mistreats a resident.
 There are different types of abuse that can occur, but all of them are inexcusable violations of the trust we place in nursing homes when we place our loved ones in their care.
 Keep in mind that these are also criminal violations, so criminal charges can be filed against abusive nursing home workers, as well as civil suits against those responsible.

 Also called financial or material exploitation, financial abuse typically involves a trusted person (like a caregiver or family member) illegally taking or using the funds of a senior citizen.
 This can include a nursing home worker cashing a resident's check without permission, forging a resident's signature, or stealing money or other property from the resident.
 Advances in technology have made such abuse not only easier, but also more common.

 Detecting financial abuse can be difficult since it does not leave any physical marks, and may be completely unnoticed by the elderly resident.
 It is important for family members to keep track of a nursing home resident's bank accounts, social security or pension payments, and other financial goods.